Traffic Signal Optimization

 South Bend, Indiana

 The city of South Bend established an Energy Efficiency Conservation Strategy Plan to help manage/reduce their annual energy bill of $6.8 million per year.
-American Structurepoint was contracted to enhance transportation energy efficiency through traffic signal timing synchronization of the 100 busiest signalized intersection corridors in South Bend.
+Our firm was contracted to enhance transportation energy efficiency through traffic signal timing synchronization of the 100 busiest signalized intersection corridors in South Bend.
 To meet this goal, several tasks were undertaken to arrive at a recommendation.

 • Assessment of Existing Signal Systems - A formal assessment of the existing traffic signals and signal systems was conducted as part of this traffic signal optimization project.
 The assessment included field visits to the study intersections, site visits to the Aries server, and review and evaluation of data collected from the field, previous studies, and City records.

-• Data Collection - Three types of data were collected for this traffic signal optimization project: pre-implementation traffic signal timings, traffic volumes, and vehicle travel times on the study corridors before and after implementation.
+• Data Collection – Our specialists collected three types of data for this traffic signal optimization project: pre-implementation traffic signal timings, traffic volumes, and vehicle travel times on the study corridors before and after implementation.

 • Analysis of System - The existing traffic data, field observations, and calculations using Trafficware’s Synchro software were all used to determine the new traffic signal timings for both the downtown grid and for five other corridors outside the downtown area.